 - If your dog does not feel safe when alone, try not to leave HIM alone.
-Most of them will probably engage in undesirable behaviour such as barking, scratching or breaking something nearby.
+Most of them will probably engage in undesirable behavior such as barking, scratching, or breaking something nearby.

-If you are respectful of the rules when camping with your dog, everything will be much better…
+If you are respectful of the rules when camping with your dogs, everything will be much better…

 Your pet always on a leash